HarutyunAg/jot/README.md

 # Jot

-I often frustrated having many static strings spread all over code.
+I often feel frustrated having many static strings spread all over the code.
-With Jot, I can centralize my resources in JSON files, for accessing nested values using dot notation.
+So I create this little boy called **Jot** to centralize my resources in JSON and easily access nested values using dot notation.

 ## Usage example